JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0007-Boundary-oriented Binary Building Segmentation Model With Two Scheme Learning For Aerial Images/index.md

 ---
-title: 'Boundary-oriented Binary Building Segmentation Model With Two Scheme Learning For Aerial Images'
+title: '<span style="font-size:95%">Boundary-oriented Binary Building Segmentation Model with Two Scheme Learning for Aerial Images</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here